Toy Kojima

-Toi Kojima (小嶋斗偉, Kojima Tōi) is a Japanese professional wrestler who currently works for DDT Pro-Wrestling, where he is a member of the The37Kamiina stable.
+Toi Kojima (小嶋斗偉, Kojima Tōi) is a Japanese professional wrestler who works for DDT Pro-Wrestling under the ring name To-y, where he is a member of the The37Kamiina stable.

 Professional wrestling career

 DDT Pro-Wrestling (2021–present)

 After having fought two exhibition matches in June and December 2020, Kojima made his official debut in DDT Pro-Wrestling, on December 27, in the opening match of the D-Oh Grand Prix 2021 final event, losing to Hideki Okatani.

 Kojima's first victory came at Into The Fight 2021, on February 28, 2021, when he and Yusuke Okada defeated the team of Keigo Nakamura and Yuki Ueno.
 On June 6, at CyberFight Festival 2021, during his match teaming with Yuki Iino against Junta Miyawaki and Kinya Okada, he dislocated his left elbow.
 He made his return on November 3, at the D-Oh Grand Prix 2021 II event at the Ota City General Gymnasium.
 At the event, he teamed with Yuya Koroku and defeated Hideki Okatani and Yuki Ishida.
 On November 6, Kojima joined the The37Kamiina stable.

 On June 25, 2022, during the Dramatic Dream Tour in Yokohama, he teamed with his stablemates Mao, Yuki Ueno and Shunma Katsumata, and also Shinya Aoki to defeat the DDT Legend Army (Poison Sawada Julie, Takashi Sasaki, Gentaro, Mikami and Thanomsak Toba) and win his first title, the KO-D 10-Man Tag Team Championship.

+On January 14, 2024, Kojima teamed with Atsushi Onita to win the All Asia Tag Team Championship from Eruption (Yukio Sakaguchi and Hideki Okatani) in an Electric Blast Bat & Boards Deathmatch.
+On February 14, Kojima announced he was taking up the ring name To-y.
+He explained that his parents were fans of Atsushi Kamijo and named him after Kamijo's manga series To-y, so he will now be using the ring name to honor it and bring more attention to pro-wrestling.